-In the second phase – the galley phase – your publicist will set about researching “long lead” outlets that would be interested in your work.
+In the second phase – the galley phase – your publicist will set about researching “long lead” outlets that would be interested in media coverage of your work.

 O Magazine and other glossies work very far ahead and need books sometimes a full six months in advance of publication.

-And another thing to know is that long lead magazines will usually only cover a book in the month it goes on sale.
+And another thing to know is that long lead magazines will usually only cover a book in the month of the book launch.

 Lots of publicists send out a single long lead mailing to all outlets that prefer to get an advanced look.

-With the meatier fiction titles, long lead is the most important phase…because reviewers need that time to read, absorb, and write their great reviews!
+With the meatier fiction titles, long lead is the most important phase…because book reviewers need that time to read, absorb, and write their great reviews!

 But for non-fiction books, I like to break my galley mailings down into two or three.

 Major interview shows on NPR, for instance, like an advanced copy, but five or six months is way too soon for them.

 The Media Landscape Is Vast But Not All Media Outlets Are Equal

 The final phase – the short lead or finished book phase – begins when the finished books hit the warehouse and are ready to send out to media outlets.

 At February Media, we usually pitch many hundreds of outlets per campaign by the time the book has been on sale for barely a month.